cppitems/cppitems/items/001/item.md

 ```
 which outputs something like
 ```
-...main_msan.cpp:6:27: error: variable 'b' is uninitialized when used here [-Werror,-Wuninitialized] *grid_at(&grid, 0, 0) = b; // (1) compiler warning
+...main_msan.cpp:6:27: error: variable 'b' is uninitialized ...
+  *grid_at(&grid, 0, 0) = b; // (1) compiler warning
                           ^
 ```
 In contrast, if the usage happens in a different context like at (2), the compiler cannot help.
-MemorySanitizer (MSAN), which can be enabled using the `-fsanitize=memory` compiler flag can track the use of uninitialized values and warn if they are *read* (which means they influence the program behaivour).
+MemorySanitizer (MSAN), which can be enabled using the `-fsanitize=memory` compiler flag can track the use of uninitialized values and warn if they are first *read*, which happens at (3) and means that the program behaviour is influenced.
 The output of MSAN might look like
 ```
 ==10149==WARNING: MemorySanitizer: use-of-uninitialized-value
-    #0 0x497424 in main /home/project/cppitems/items/001/grid/main_msan.cpp:11:7
+    #0 0x497424 in main .../main_msan.cpp:11:7
     ...
   Uninitialized value was stored to memory at
-    #0 0x4977b5 in main::$_0::operator()() const /home/project/cppitems/items/001/grid/main_msan.cpp:8:27
+    #0 0x4977b5 in main::$_0::operator()() const .../main_msan.cpp:8:27
     ...
-  Uninitialized value was created by an allocation of 'b' in the stack frame of function 'main'
+  Uninitialized value was created by an allocation of 'b' in ... function 'main'
-    #0 0x4971c0 in main /home/project/cppitems/items/001/grid/main_msan.cpp:2
+    #0 0x4971c0 in main .../main_msan.cpp:2
 ```
 which also provides hints to where the uninitialized value originates from if `-fsanitize-memory-track-origins` is used.

 ### Data races
+If more than one *thread* of execution is used, *data races* occur when
+instructions from two different threads
+- access the same memory location,
+- at least one instruction is modifying value,
+- and no synchronization rule is present.

 # Tasks